Heikki Kuula

-Heikki Kuula (born 27 January 1983) is a Finnish rapper, record producer and graphic designer.
+Heikki Johannes Kuula (born 27 January 1983) is a Finnish rapper, record producer and graphic designer.
 He is known for his frequent collaborations with the fellow rapper Pyhimys who has also served as an executive producer on Kuula's albums.

 Career beginnings

 Heikki Kuula released his first album Hoodipihvii with Voli in 2004, and two years later they teamed up again for Wordcup.
 That year Kuula also released his first solo album Vihreä salmiakki.
 His second solo album PLLP arrived in 2008.

 Commercial success

 Kuula's third solo album Blacksuami was released in May 2010 and was the first to appear on the Official Finnish Album Chart where it reached the position 41.
 Heikki Kuula started to gain more recognition later that year after he appeared as a featured artist on the song "Epoo", a debut single by the rap duo Jare & VilleGalle.
 Kuula also appeared on their next single "Nelisilmä" which reached number 17 on the Official Finnish Singles Chart.

 In February 2012, Heikki Kuula and Pyhimys released an album Katuvisioita, using the pseudonyms Perhosveitsi-Heikki and Lika-Aki.
 The album peaked at number nine on the Official Finnish Album Chart.